 Click here for a printable version of the Medicare Notice of Privacy Practices

 NOTICE OF PRIVACY PRACTICES

-Effective May 30, 2018
+Effective May 30, 2019

 This notice describes how medical information about you may be used and disclosed and how you can get access to this information.
 Please review it carefully.

 Our Pledge Regarding Protected Health Information

 Florida Health Care Plan (FHCP) creates a record of the care and services you receive from FHCP.
 We need this information to provide you with quality care, administer your health care benefits, and comply with certain legal requirements.
 This notice applies to all of the records containing protected health information generated by FHCP.
 We understand that medical information about you and your health is personal and we are committed to protecting it.

 Florida Health Care Plan (FHCP) will take every reasonable action to protect your health care information including the protection of your verbal, written, and electronic protected health information (e-PHI) using all means necessary while ensuring that the information is readily available to the providers that deliver your health care.
 FHCP implements appropriate administrative, technical, and physical safeguards to protect your health information across the organization from unintended or unauthorized use, disclosure, modification or loss.

 This Notice of Privacy Practices describes how FHCP may use and disclose your protected health information to carry out treatment, payment or health care operations and for other purposes that are permitted or required by law.
 It also describes your rights to access and control your protected health information.
 “Protected health information” is information about you, including demographic information, that may identify you and that relates to your past, present or future physical or mental health or condition and related health care services.